nxctvrnus/homelab-shenanigans/README.md

 The worker is connected to an Active Directory domain for work purposes.
 ### 2. Supervisor
 Operating System (OS): Windows 11 Professional\
-The supervised is connected to an Active Directory domain for work purposes.
+The supervisor is connected to an Active Directory domain for work purposes.
 The supervisor will have administrator privileges on the Worker's PC & remote access solutions.
 ### 3. Threat Actor
 Operating System (OS): Kali Linux\
-The Threat Actor will be used to test vulnerabilities and their impact.
+The threat actor will be used to test vulnerabilities and their impact.